A piano should be tuned 6-12 monthly. Instruments used for concerts ideally require to be tuned on the day of performance.

 Reasons For Tuning Pianos

 2-Maintenance of Touch.
 Pianos comprise of some 5000 parts, including felts, centre pins, springs, tapes, bushings, leathers, screws and washers.
 Over the years, these parts wear and bed in, causing the need for adjustments, regulating or replacement.
-New pianos in particular require this in their first couple of years, as new baizes ’bed in’.
+New pianos in particular require this after a few years, as new key baizes and felts ‘bed in’.

 3-Voicing.
 This relates to the amount of compression on the hammer felts, which affects the ‘voice‘ or ‘tone‘ of the piano.
 In a new piano, voicing is carried out before the it finally leaves the factory.
 Over the years, voicing can be done periodically, after a fine tune, to improve the overall sound of the instrument.
 Obviously, once piano felts have reached a certain wear, or age, the hammer-heads require re-felting, or to be replaced completely.